ehendrix23/tesla_dashcam/README.rst

     - New: Option --text_overlay_fmt to set the overlay text for the video.
 Contributed by JakeShirley
     - New: Option --timestamp_format for formatting timestamps.
     - New: Option --sentry_offset to set the start and end offset based on Sentry event timestamp.
+    - New: Option --set_moviefile_timestamp to set the video file timestamp on the OS to start, end, or time of Sentry event.
     - New: Added support for event information file and ability to display it in the overlay text.
 Contributed by JakeShirley
     - New: Support for FreeBSD 11.
 Contributed by busbyjon
-    - New: Video file timestamp can now be set to timestamp of event (start or stop).
     - New: Added option to show current timestamp in output information.
 Contributed by croadfeldt
     - New: Source can now include wildcards, shell variables, and will do user expansion (i.e. ~ on Unix, ~user on Windows).
+    - New: Metadata tag title in video file is now set to reason for event (if exist) and timestamp or start/end timestamp
     - Changed: Improvement for Docker file size and stability.
 Contributed by magicalyak
     - Changed: Choice values for parameters (i.e. FULLSCREEN, intel, black) are now case-insensitive.
     - Changed: Updated supporting libraries to latest available.